-Look, Tom Petty is a rock god and a fantastic performer, but a phallic light-guitar cruising toward the stage as Petty kicks off with a tinny version of “American Girl” just isn’t cutting it on the biggest stage in the world.
+Look, the late Tom Petty is a rock god and a fantastic performer, but a phallic light-guitar cruising toward the stage as Petty kicks off with a tinny version of “American Girl” just isn’t cutting it on the biggest stage in the world.
 On the plus side, this is only the second most painful thing New England Patriots fans remember about Super Bowl XLII.

 Kudos to the Super Bowl for finally flipping back to current music in 2011, but… Fergie singing “Sweet Child O’ Mine” with Slash?
 Usher only getting a minute of screen time?
 Weird, green glowing guys on the field?
 Nah.
 Midway through the performance, the Black Eyed Peas asked the world, “Where Is The Love?”
 We’re still searching, guys.

 Call it Classic Rock Fatigue: The Who performed as the sixth straight older male act, and although “Pinball Wizard” and “Baba O’Riley” forever rule, this performance just wasn’t as pulse-pounding as the Prince, Paul McCartney or even Rolling Stones sets.
 Even the intro to “Won’t Get Fooled Again” left us wanting more.

 Or: The Year Before The Super Bowl Halftime Show Got Cool.
 In this family-friendly Disney production, some trippy visual effects joined a young Christina Aguilera and Enrique Iglesias singing the sleepy duet “Celebrate The Future Hand in Hand”; later, Phil Collins sang a song from Tarzan that’s not even the main song from Tarzan.